 Second because I only once remembered to send my lineup and that only time I chose the players by searching gossips on google news.
-I thought if one of them had broken up with the girlfriend, he might play really really bad :-).
+I thought if one of them had broken up with the girlfriend, he might play really really bad.

-While my girl friends… well… they knew names, statistics, health conditions, market insider trading…
+The other girls in the game instead… well… they knew names, statistics, health conditions, market insider trading…

-And it’s not just them: If you go to the stadium, or even just hang around the entrance on the exit time, you’ll be surprised of the percentage of women, I’d guess it’s around 40%!
+And it’s not just them: If you go to the stadium, or even just hang around the entrance or the exit time, you’ll be surprised of the percentage of women, I’d guess it’s around 40%!

 why you should go to see a match